), a prominent player in the field of diagnostic testing, has

-As cervical cancer fails to produce symptoms in the initial stages,
+As cervical cancer fails to produce symptoms in the initial

-the risk of malignancy each year.
+with the risk of malignancy each year.

-According to Quest Diagnostics, when standard screening tests like
+According to Quest Diagnostics, when standard screening tests

-cancerous state, unless treated.
+of a cancerous state, unless treated.

-The test will examine the abnormalities of telomerase RNA component
+The test will examine the abnormalities of telomerase RNA

-malignancy in the initial stage.
+confirm malignancy in the initial stage.